 If an Application is accepted following Second Sight's recommendation, the Subpostmaster will be asked to submit a more detailed explanation of his/her case along with any supporting documents in the form of a Case Questionnaire.
-Subpostmasters will have four weeks after the Case Questionnaire is received to complete the Case Questionnaire and to submit relevant evidence.
+Subpostmasters will have 4 weeks to complete this Case Questionnaire and to submit relevant evidence.
 Subpostmasters will receive guidance on the information required and may use a professional advisor to help with this process.
 Second Sight may also contact a Subpostmaster (by phone, letter or email) to seek more information or to clarify some matters.